 We believe our Probody therapeutics have the potential to:

-CX-801 is a wholly-owned interferon (IFN) alpha-2b Probody.
+CX-801 is a wholly-owned interferon (IFN) alpha-2b Probody® therapeutic.
 Interferons are approved anti-cancer therapies but are limited by narrow therapeutic windows.
 Based on preclinical studies, CX-801 demonstrated a wide therapeutic index with an enhanced tolerability profile versus unmasked IFN, without compromising its potent antitumor effects.
-CX-801 has broad potential applicability in traditionally immuno-oncology sensitive as well as
+CX-801 has broad potential applicability in traditionally immuno-oncology sensitive as well as insensitive (cold) tumors.
+The drug candidate is currently in Phase 1a dose-escalation study in patients with metastatic melanoma; initial Phase 1a translational and biomarker data is expected in the second half of 2025.

-Several of our most promising drug candidates are currently in clinical trials, investigating their potential utility in a number of advanced or recurrent cancers.
+Two of our drug candidates are currently in clinical trials, investigating their potential utility in advanced or recurrent cancers.

 Learn More